 Size and Coverage

-Both the umbrella’s canopy size and the design of the pole or frame affect the size of the umbrella when folded down.
-A large umbrella with a telescoping pole (one that folds or slides into itself) may take up less space than a model with a smaller canopy but a single pole piece.
+Both the umbrella’s canopy size and the design of the pole or the frame affect the size of the umbrella when folded down.
+A large umbrella with a telescoping pole (one that folds or slides into itself) may take up less space than a model with a smaller canopy but a single pole design.

 The canopy and frame design also affect the umbrella’s total coverage.
 Of course, a larger umbrella offers better coverage, but one with a tilting pole gives more control over that coverage.
 The sidewalls of an umbrella/tent combo extend coverage beyond the umbrella’s canopy, providing more space for multiple people to enjoy the shade.